MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/walkthrough-blazor-webassembly-single-tenant.md

 ### Verify that the app runs

-After completing the steps in [Secure an ASP.NET Core Blazor WebAssembly standalone app with Azure Active Directory](/aspnet/core/security/blazor/webassembly/standalone-with-azure-active-directory); you should be able to press F5 in Visual Studio to run the app.
+After completing the steps in [Secure an ASP.NET Core Blazor WebAssembly standalone app with Azure Active Directory](/aspnet/core/security/blazor/webassembly/standalone-with-azure-active-directory), you should be able to press F5 in Visual Studio to run the app.

 :::image type="content" source="media/blazor-webassembly-walkthrough-application-before-code-changes.png" alt-text="The default behavior of the Blazor WebAssembly app before changes are made.":::

-At this point, all the capabilities of the app work whether you log-in or not.
-Only members of the Azure AD tenant can log in.
+At this point, all the capabilities of the app work whether you log in or not.
+Only members of the Azure AD tenant can sign in.

 ## Step 3: Grant API permissions

 To connect to Dataverse, you must configure permissions for the app to connect.

-1. Return to your app registration in Azure AD, In the **API permissions** section, click **Add a permission**.
+1. Return to your app registration in Azure AD, In the **API permissions** section, select **Add a permission**.

    :::image type="content" source="media/blazor-webassembly-walkthrough-add-permissions.png" alt-text="The registered application API Permissions settings page.":::